Confronting Bullying in Schools

+Engage parents and kids: Launch an awareness campaign to make the objectives known to the school, parents, and community members.
+It is important for everyone in the community to work together to send a unified message against bullying.
 “Bullying doesn’t happen only at school.
 Community members can use their unique strengths and skills to prevent bullying wherever it occurs.
 For example, youth sports groups may train coaches to prevent bullying.
 Local businesses may make t-shirts with bullying prevention slogans for an event.
 After-care staff may read books about bullying to kids and discuss them.
 Hearing anti-bullying messages from the different adults in their lives can reinforce the message for kids that bullying is unacceptable.” —stopbullying.gov

 Create policies and rules: Here’s where a mission statement can actually be useful.
 Add a code of conduct, school-wide rules, and a bullying reporting system.
 These establish a climate in which bullying is not acceptable.
 Disseminate and communicate widely.

 Build a safe environment: Establish a school culture of acceptance, tolerance and respect.
 Use staff meetings, assemblies, class and parent meetings, newsletters to families, the school website, and the student handbook to establish a positive climate at school.
 Reinforce positive social interactions and inclusiveness.

 Educate students and school staff: Build bullying prevention material into the curriculum and school activities.
 Train teachers and staff on the school’s rules and policies.
 Give them the skills to intervene consistently and appropriately.

 Support The 74's year-end campaign.
 Make a tax-exempt donation now.